 Having an irrigation expert available can save in water costs

 All water lines can break.
 Water leaks and aging irrigation lines can cost the HOA money in water bills.
-Having a professional run regular checks on the water and irrigation line, rescheduling watering timers for the rainy season and adjusting problem areas can save in costly water bills.
+Having a professional run regular checks on the water and irrigation line.
+They can also reschedule timers for the rainy season and adjust problem areas to save money on costly water bills.
 Some HOAs have reduced their water bills by 40 percent by having an excellent irrigation professional who anticipates needs and is available to help when things go wrong.

 Landscape professionals ensure that new plantings have proper care

 Plants sometimes don’t survive despite best efforts.
-When a plant does need to be replaced professional maintenance companies can buy a new plant at a discount and then ensure that the replacement plant is well cared for.
+When a plant needs replacement, professional maintenance companies can buy a new plant at a discount and ensure that the replacement plant will thrive.
 Additionally, landscapers guarantee newly planted shrubs and trees so that the HOA does not have to pay twice for dead replacement plants.

 Maintenance companies prune potentially dangerous obstructions

-Without regular maintenance some shrubs and trees can become dangerous, blocking line-of-sight for drivers and pedestrians.
-Trees and shrubs can also overhang sidewalks and dead branches can break and fall.
+Without regular maintenance some shrubs and trees can become dangerous.
+Overgrown trees block line-of-sight for drivers and pedestrians.
+Trees and shrubs can also overhang sidewalks, and dead branches can break and fall.
 Maintenance companies will assess how shrubs and trees are doing, prune back obstructions and deal with dead and dying branches and trees that can become potential hazards.
 By removing problems before they start your Association can focus on other community matters and not worry about potential liabilities created by poorly managed hazards.

 Quality of life in the community